robotpy/pynetworktables/README.txt

 =============

 This is a python wrapper for NetworkTables (and SmartDashboard) found in the WPILib for FIRST Robotics.
-This can be run on any PC running python 3.
+This can be run on any PC running python.

 You can use this library to be either a client or a server.